joshholl/articles/react-hooks.md

 }
 ```

 Unfortunately both are valid code javascript, however the former breaks the rules that React has set out for their usage.
-We can enforce these rules by using the react hooks eslint plugin `eslint-plugin-react-hooks`
+We can enforce these rules by using the React hooks eslint plugin `eslint-plugin-react-hooks`

 ## Not returning a cleanup function from useEffect